raharrison/ryanharrison.co.uk/_posts/2017-07-02-sending-email-with-python3.md

   * `Reply-To: Name <address>` to specify who the receiver should send their replies to
   * Change the `Content-type` to `text/html` if you want to use HTML within your message body for styling

+For more information take a look at the [smptlib docs](https://docs.python.org/2/library/smtplib.html).